liferay/liferay-docs/develop/new-articles/application-development/01-intro-to-liferay-module-framework.markdown

 At a basic level, Liferay Portal is a web application that runs on a Java EE application server or servlet container.
 In Liferay 6.2 and prior versions, Liferay plugins were deployed as separate web applications.
-Thus, both Liferay and its plugins were installed alongside of each other in the running application server or servlet container.
+Thus, both Liferay and its plugins were installed alongside each other in the running application server or servlet container.
 However, Liferay has steadily been integrating a module framework into its core.
-Liferay does not itself run inside of a module framework; rather, it hosts its own module framework.
+Liferay does not itself run inside a module framework; rather, it hosts its own module framework.

 Liferay 6.2 included a module framework that provided limited functionality.
 In Liferay 6.2, although plugins *could* be developed and installed as modules, this method was not recommended or supported.
-Liferay 7 includes a more mature module framework and *does* support the development of plugins as modules.
-Moreover, much of Liferay's core functionality has been extracted into modules and installed via Liferay's module framework.
+Liferay 7 includes a more mature module framework and not only supports, but also encourages the development of plugins as modules.
+Moreover, much of Liferay's core functionality has been extracted into modules and installed using Liferay's module framework.
 Read on to learn how to create Liferay 7 applications and how to manage Liferay's module framework.

 ## Creating Liferay Plugins